 Spencer B. Holland

-Spencer is an associate in the Firm’s Land Use and Environmental Law Group and the Public and Municipal Law Group.
+Spencer is an associate in the Firm’s Real Estate and Environmental Law Group and the Public and Municipal Law Group.
 The focus of Spencer’s practice is representing clients buying, selling, financing, and leasing commercial real estate.
 He represents a diverse group of clients, including startups, municipalities, life science companies, educational institutions, and regional developers.
 His experience includes the acquisition and disposition of commercial, industrial, residential, and mixed-use properties, as well as the negotiation of office, retail, and solar leases.
 Spencer also has experience advising clients on a broad range of land use matters, including zoning, permitting, and title issues.

 Bar & Court Admissions